Objections to evolution: Moral implications

 Other common objections to evolution allege that evolution leads to objectionable results, such as eugenics and Nazi racial theory.
 It is argued that the teaching of evolution degrades values, undermines morals, and fosters irreligion or atheism.
 These may be considered appeals to consequences (a form of logical fallacy), as the potential ramifications of belief in evolutionary theory have nothing to do with its truth.

 Humans as animals

-In biological classification humans are animals, a basic point which has been known for more than 2,000 years.
+In biological classification, humans are animals, a basic point which has been known for more than 2,000 years.
 Aristotle already described man as a political animal and Porphyry defined man as a rational animal, a definition accepted by the Scholastic philosophers in the Middle Ages.
-The creationist J. Rendle-Short asserted in Creation magazine that if people are taught evolution they can be expected to behave like animals: since animals behave in all sorts of different ways, this is meaningless.
+The creationist J. Rendle-Short asserted in Creation magazine that if people are taught evolution they can be expected to behave like animals.
 In evolutionary terms, humans are able to acquire knowledge and change their behaviour to meet social standards, so humans behave in the manner of other humans.